siteraiser/Reckless-Recluse/README.md

 $data['a'] = ['main'=>['.//a'=>['href']],'nav'=>['.//a'=>['href']]];

 And if you need to grab a few values in different forms, you could add in some more custom functionality like the included innertext function.
-Here's how to get the link and text (already included in the current script, innertext will get the text from any node):
+Here's how to get link, text and rel attributes (already included in the current script, innertext will get the text from any node):

-$data['mainlinks'] = ['main'=>['.//a'=>['href','innertext']]];
+$data['mainlinks'] = ['main'=>['.//a'=>['href','innertext','rel']]];

 ---
 Depending on website setup, you may want to change the useragent from the default mobile ua.